Claude for Ecommerce: 10 Things You Can Do Today

 • A bestseller drops below 14 days of cover (=alert ops)

-Prompt #8 — Anomaly Detection Agent
+Prompt #8 — Always-on anomaly watcher

 Every 6 hours, query Polar MCP for blended CAC.
 If it exceeds $X